stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 The entire book [Models: Attract Women Through Honesty](https://www.amazon.com/Models-Attract-Women-Through-Honesty-ebook/dp/B005EOTH24) by Mark Manson (my very favourite in the dating genre!) is pretty much centered on how to be confident and make this visible.
 The crucial point is about being non-needy.
 That is, being comfortable with who you are rather than relying too much on external validation.

-If you are interested in a given women, you shouldn’t be afraid to show it to her.
+If you are interested in a given woman, you shouldn’t be afraid to show it to her.
 A lot of behaviors considered creepy are centered around concealing sexual intentions.
 At the same time, if she turns you down you should be fine with that.
 Sure, it’s not what you dreamed of, but at the same time - being needy and having her decision affect your self-worth is unsexy.

 The attractive part of confidence is not about being a jerk, who never admits to being wrong.
 It’s about calm and warm comfort.
 And it’s true not only for humans: [Think You Know What “Alpha Male” Means?
 These Wolves Will Prove You Wrong](https://www.rd.com/advice/relationships/alpha-male-wolves/).